appium/ruby_console/osx.md

 gem install --no-rdoc --no-ri appium_console
 ```

-- Install [nodejs](http://nodejs.org/) using the big green install button.
-Node should be `v0.10.1` or better.
+- Install [nodejs](http://nodejs.org/) using `brew install node`.
+Node should be `v0.10.2` or better.
-If you have `brew` installed then `brew install node` can be run instead of the nodejs.org pkg.
-The advantage of using brew is that npm commands will not require sudo.
+Don't use the big green install button on nodejs.org or all npm commands will require sudo.

 `$ node --version`